 - Location: Day-as Barangay Rd, Cordova, Cebu

-- To get there: From the museum, take a tricycle that goes to 10,000 roses.
-Or, if the tricycle will not take you there directly, drop off at the highway and ride a trisikad (cycle rickshaw) that leads to the roses.
+- To get there: From the main road, take a tricycle that goes to 10,000 roses.
+Or if the tricycle will not take you there directly, drop off at the highway and ride a trisikad (cycle rickshaw) that leads to the roses.

 - Rating: 3/5

-From here, you may go back to the airport, or if time still allows, visit additional attractions in Mactan or venture to a Cebu City tour for a half-day:
+From here, you may go back to the airport, or if time allows, visit Olango Wildlife Sanctuary

-From the roses, ride a trisikad (rickshaw) to take you to the main road.
-Ride a multi-cab which goes to Mepz 1.
+To get back to Mactan Airport from 10,000 Roses, ride a trisikad (rickshaw) to the main road, then a multi-cab which goes to Mepz 1.
 Drop off at Marina mall.
 From the mall, take a taxi back to the airport.
 Fare is around P60.

 |Transportation from Mactan Airport to Cebu Yacht Club||Php60.00|

 |Transportation from Yacht to Mactan Shrine||Php10.00|

 Like in any parts of the Philippines, the locals in Mactan, Cebu can speak and understand English.
 However, here are some good phrases that might prove useful when you find yourself endearing with them.